wendawu158/IMC-Prosperity-2026/README.md

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/222dc82c-3074-4e65-855e-97875cc5a4c1" />

-So, you wanna
+Hello!
 My name is Wenda Wu, and I am a first year at Imperial College London studying Mathematics (How exciting!).
 I'll be working with [Abiola Abidoye](https://www.linkedin.com/in/abiola-abidoye/), who is also a first year at Imperial College London.

 Here is our code for the Prosperity Challenge!